Spokane County profile

 Learn about Spokane County's unique labor market information and more.

-In August, the not seasonally adjusted monthly unemployment rate increased from 4.2% to 4.3%.
-Total nonfarm employment increased by 200 jobs in the Spokane-Spokane Valley MSA from August 2024.
+In September, the not seasonally adjusted monthly unemployment rate decreased from 4.3% to 3.6%.
+Total nonfarm employment decreased by 1,400 jobs in the Spokane-Spokane Valley MSA from September 2024 to September 2025.

 Summary